 If you go during one of the morning tours, you have the opportunity to swim in Devil’s Pool while the rainbows are showing from the Zambia side.
 The morning tours also are the least expensive times to visit Devil’s Pool, so it’s a better deal.
 For those two reasons, we’d recommend taking a morning (breakfast) tour.

 But don’t discount the lunch or high tea tour either.
-Those tours last longer and include beer & wine!
+There are some interesting benefits to those tours that you most definitely consider.
+Those later tours (1) last longer and (2) include beer & wine!
 So if you want to indulge in a few drinks after the harrowing experience of visiting Devil’s Pool, those tours can provide value.

 Regarding the longer times of the afternoon tours, you’ll have roughly the same time in Devil’s Pool as the morning tours.
 But the afternoon tours include more time on Livingstone Island to eat and drink.
 The High Tea tour goes on for two hours, while the Lunch Tour is 2 hours, 45 minutes in total.
 Compare that to the morning tour (90 minutes), which felt slightly rushed.